 Antique shopping in Cave Creek – Cave Creek is a small community just north of Phoenix which is known for its’ abundance of eclectic shops.
 Check out the Town Dump, referred to as “one of the world’s most unusual stores.”
 You will find all sorts of weird knick knacks here, including many Southwestern themed specialties.
-Lots of other stores in the area offer similar fare.
 For breakfast & coffee, check out The Grotto Cafe which offers a nice shady outdoor patio.

-Day trip to Kartchner Caverns State park – the temp is always 60 degrees
+Day trip to Kartchner Caverns State park – The temp is always 60 degrees here!

 Plan a weekend trip to Vegas – My favorite summer choice as the pools are fabulous and there are more than enough indoor activities to keep you out of the heat.
 Check out my favorite unique things to do in Vegas.